CBE544/CBE544-2019.github.io/ASE/Getting_Started/README.md

 ```bash
 less out.XXXXX
 ```
 Once the calculation is completed and you have recieved an email go to the relax directory.
 The final energy will be printed in the last line of the out.XXXXX file.
 To see this line use the command `tail out.XXXXX`.
+Tail will print out the last few lines of the file.
 You should see something like this:

 ```bash
 Energy = -514.7679737
 max_forces = 0.015439
 ```
 Please be sure that the force is below the criteria set.
-The Energy list is the Eergy of the system.
+The Energy listed is the energy of the system.

 **HW 5:** Report the converged energy of the optimized structure.